earth-mover/icechunk/spec/icechunk_spec.md

       child 3, flags: uint16
 ```

-The most recent committed state file MUST be replicated to the file `icechunk.json` at the top-level store directory.
-During the commit process, this file is replaced with an atomic compare-and-swap operation.
-Storage systems that don't support atomic compare-and-swap may use an external synchronization endpoint for updates.

 ### Attributes Files

-Attribute files hold user-defined attributes separately from the structure file.
+Attribute files hold user-defined attributes separately from the snapshot file.

 ### Chunk Manifest Files

 A chunk manifest file stores chunk references.
 Chunk references from multiple arrays can be stored in the same chunk manifest.
 The chunks from a single array can also be spread across multiple manifests.

+> [!WARNING]
+> The manifest file format is still under active development.
+> Nothing below here is certain.

 Chunk manifest files are Parquet files.
 They have the following arrow schema.